Solar is also the key to sustainable energy supply

 Homeowners with 5MW (Megawatts) of capacity are eligible for SEG and

-this is part of the (RHI) Renewable Heat Initiative, which was an
+as part of the (RHI) Renewable Heat Initiative scheme, this is an

 It’s purpose is to enable change in households from traditional

-renewable heat technologies, to those such as solar thermal panels
+renewable heat technologies, to those such as solar thermal panel and biomass boilers.

 Support for the solar programme